SobiaZahra123/PDF-Reading-and-Text-Extraction/README.md

 This project implements complete Natural Language Processing (NLP) text processing on a real PDF document with 100+ pages from Google Scholar.
 The assignment demonstrates practical application of:

-✅ PDF text extraction from academic papers
+1. PDF text extraction from academic papers.
-✅ Comprehensive text preprocessing using Regular Expressions (Regex) ✅ Tokenization, stop word removal, stemming, and lemmatization ✅ Feature extraction techniques: One-Hot Encoding and TF-IDF ✅ Interactive data visualization using Plotly
+2. Comprehensive text preprocessing using Regular Expressions (Regex).
+3. Tokenization, stop word removal, stemming, and lemmatization.
+4. Feature extraction techniques: One-Hot Encoding and TF-IDF.
+5. Interactive data visualization using Plotly.
-✅ Complete NLP pipeline from raw text to analysis
+6. Complete NLP pipeline from raw text to analysis.

 #  Learning Objectives
 1. How to extract and process text from large PDF documents